 4.3 Implementation and Delivery

-If a customer is interested in participating in the Small Business Program, they can sign up for an energy assessment by either calling, emailing or using an online form to express interest in the program.
+Customers have a number of ways to participate in the Small Business Program, whether through outreach (e.g. placed advertisements, emails, direct mail campaigns, social media, events and conferences) by the Company and/or the implementation vendor or a customersigning up for an energy assessment by either calling, emailing or using an online form to express interest in the program.
 After this initial contact, the customer is connected to a dedicated Small Business Program representative to learn details about the program’s processes and next steps.
 The program vendor schedules an assessment with the customer and an Energy Specialist will meet the customer at the scheduled time.
 The Energy Specialist performs an energy assessment, identifies strategies to pursue opportunities, reviews design considerations with the customer, and incorporates the energy efficiency measures identified into a proposal.
 The proposal reflects the installed costs, the expected energy savings and the applicable program incentives.

 4.4 2025 Program Enhancements and Changes